 The idea of attending The Life Coach School began growing in the Winter of 2019.
 Two unplanned conversations with two different mentors within a weeks time confirmed my decision.
 In early May I enrolled and classes began in August of 2019.

 I coach Caregivers in The Sandwich Generation.
-I help your relationships recover from the strain placed on them by things out of your control.
-In Caregiving a lot IS out of your control.
+I believe that this important job you have volunteered for can be less stressful and more enjoyable.
+In Caregiving a lot is out of your control AND a lot is in your control!
 You may feel completely powerless, but you're not.
 Humans need connection through relationships; with our parents, our spouses or partners, our siblings, and most importantly, OURSELVES.
 And when we have ill feelings towards the ones we want to love, we feel guilty.
 Resentment.
 Frustrations.
 When you care for others, you cannot stop caring for yourself.
 Let's do this together.